Table of Contents

-Nebula actually wants people to be able to learn about their health, personality, and ancestry.
-Turning over results is not enough: Nebula is committed to explaining the cutting edge science simply and accurately.
+Nebula wants people to learn about their health, personality, and ancestry.
+Turning over results is not enough.
+Nebula is committed to explaining cutting edge science simply and accurately.
 This encompasses both providing clear explanations as well as making it easy to discover what studies are available.
 Having the information isn’t enough if it isn’t accessible.

 |DNA Testing Method||User upload only, no testing||Microarray-based genotyping||Microarray-based genotyping||Whole Genome Sequencing (30x coverage)|